GroupTogether GroupTogether

 Group brainstorming that’s visual and online

-Screen Sharing – let’s everyone see your screen live on their screen.
+Screen Sharing – lets everyone see your screen live on their screen.

 Already 8000 people have signed up for the pre-launch of ScribblePost, a to-do app that’s described as the world’s first productivity network.
 Capture meeting notes in ScribblePost, tag (#) important actions and ‘@ mention’ people while you’re typing.
 Then simply share the note with meeting participants to distribute follow-up actions.
 It’s easy to sort by person or topic and it integrates with your email account.
 Great for minute taking, sharing and searchable, sortable to-do lists.

-Special thanks for your expertise to:
+Special thanks for the expertise of:

 Andrew Pritchett